Quincy CAN believes that energy efficiency, energy conservation, and energy awareness can start at home, with our members and our neighbors.

 Kill a Watt® Library Loaner Program

-In February 2013, we teamed up with Quincy’s Thomas Crane Public Library to launch our first hands-on education program, which loans Kill a Watt devices to library patrons.
-The Kill a Watt is a handheld device that identifies ways to save energy and money by measuring the energy used by each of your household appliances.
+In February 2013, we teamed up with Quincy’s Thomas Crane Public Library to launch our first hands-on education program, which loans Kill-a-Watt devices to library patrons.
+The handheld Kill-a-Watt device identifies ways to save energy and money by measuring the energy used by each of your household appliances.

 For more information, go to www.thomascranelibrary.org/killawatt-program.

-Since 2012 QCAN has been a leading voice for policies and practices that decrease the use of fossil fuels in and by the city, including energy efficiency, energy conservation, and the production and use of clean renewable energy.
+Since 2012 QCAN has been the city’s leading voice for policies and practices that decrease the use of fossil fuels in the city and by city government, including energy efficiency, energy conservation, and the production and use of clean renewable energy.
+We meet regularly with city officials and members of Quincy’s statehouse delegations to recommend policies that will help our planet avoid the worst of climate change.